ZilverZtream/QuantumVaultv2/README.md

 Dependencies: a modern compiler with C++20.
 Crypto primitives are **stubbed** to keep the skeleton buildable without extra libraries; swap them with OpenSSL/libsodium or your preferred provider when moving beyond stubs.
+Platform credential storage hooks depend on native SDKs (`libsecret-1` on Linux, macOS Keychain, Windows DPAPI) and the optional TPM sealing path uses `tpm2-tss`.
+These are detected automatically when the development headers are present. <!-- TSK035_Platform_Specific_Security_Integration -->

 ## Production Deployment